gregdaynes/fastify-cms/README.md

 The CMS is not intendend to handle a huge amount of documents, we can safely all documents metadata in memory.

+### Schema

+The schemas are provided by `fluent-json-schema`, and can be extended through the configuration object during plugin registration.